-Reading Feed (July 2017)
+Reading Feed (September 2017)

 A collection of things that I was happy I read.
 Views expressed by linked authors are chosen because I think they're interesting, not because I think they're correct, unless indicated otherwise.

 Blog: Marginal Revolution | Why do Swedes support their far-right parties? — "Using Swedish election data, I show that shocks to unemployment risk among unskilled native-born workers account for 5 to 7 percent of the increased vote share for the Swedish far-right party Sweden Democrats.
 In areas with an influx of unskilled immigrants equal to a one standard deviation larger than the average influx, the effect of the unemployment risk shock to unskilled native-born workers is exacerbated by almost 140 percent."

 Blog: Marginal Revolution | I find it remarkable that cement is exported at all — "Below are the 15 countries that exported the highest dollar value worth of cement during 2016..."

 Blog: Magic Daily | The September 15, 2017 Update — The full-art lands for Unstable are really pretty!

 Blog: Marginal Revolution | A simple point about corporate tax reform — "There is a genuine question whether you should side with the theory or the empirics here, and I am myself agnostic. "

 Blog: Marginal Revolution | The education culture that is China — A small anecdote here: I once went to get a new school ID without any other forms of ID whatsoever.
 The ID office clerk pulled up a picture from the system, compared it to my face, decided that I was in fact Ross Rheingans-Yoo, and issued me a new ID (for a replacement fee).
 It's heartening that computers have finally caught up to the task.

 Comic: xkcd | What to Bring